-All commercial building owners and tenants of the building who operate a business in the Town of Parry Sound may apply for grants under the Facade Improvement Inspiration Program.
-If an application is submitted by the tenant, the owner must provide written authorization for the application to be considered.
+Commercial building owners and tenants of the building who operate a business in the Town of Parry Sound may apply for grants under the Facade Improvement Inspiration Program.
+If the application is submitted by the tenant, the owner must provide written authorization for the application to be considered.
 This applies for improvements to signage as well.